fluxcd/flux2/docs/cmd/gotk_create_kustomization.md

 ### Synopsis

-The kustomization source create command generates a Kustomize resource for a given GitRepository source.
+The kustomization source create command generates a Kustomize resource for a given source.

 ```
 gotk create kustomization [name] [flags]